STEP 1 - Type of construction

-The most used species for the top on a Classical Guitar are: Cedar, Spruce and Redwood.
+The most used species for the top on a Classical Guitar are: Cedar, Spruce and for the past 15 years or so Redwood and more precisely Sinker Redwood.

 tone, warm sound and excellent sustain.

-Spruce is the most traditional instrumental wood.
-Famous Stradivarius violins
+Spruce on the other hand is the most traditional instrumental wood.
+The legendary Stradivarius violins

 from Cremona, Italy were built with Spruce.
-The Spruce I offer is either
+I offer German Spruce, Sitka, Bearclaw and Canadian (Engleman) Spruce.

 Port Orford Cedar is very similar to Cypress and Alaskan Cedar and offers the best